 Food is at the heart of Thanksgiving.
 Encourage co-workers to get involved by sharing their own perfect pies.

-You may have to judge the winner from images alone if you have a dispersed workforce, but it’s still a great opportunity to stimulate engagement on your intranet software.
+You may have to judge the winner from images alone if you have a dispersed workforce, but it’s still a great opportunity to stimulate engagement on your intranet.
 Rewards for the winner might be a gift voucher, points on your company’s employee appreciation platform, or even just the approbation of your colleagues.

 Step 1: Do a call for photos of your workforce’s best pie-baking efforts.
 Choose a form hosting solution such as Interact, Microsoft 365, or Google Forms, to allow employees to upload photos of their creations.
-If creating forms is not your thing, simply ask your employees to send in photos via email, Teams, or Slack.
+If creating forms isn’t your thing, simply ask your employees to send in photos via email, Teams, or Slack.

 Step 3: Create a voting form.
 You can easily create one using Interact’s Workflow and Forms or another form solution of your choice.
 Just be sure to embed the form directly into a blog or landing page for easy voting.